 - Tap Screen Mirroring again to disable it.

-- Tap Stop Mirroring to stop mirroring your iPhone or iPad screen.
+- Tap Stop Mirroring to stop mirroring your iPhone screen.

-- Tap the TV icon to trigger the Apple TV Remote shortcut.
+- Tap the Apple TV Remote icon to trigger the Apple TV Remote control.

 - The remote will open.